 - Climate and Ocean Change: reading the past, informing the future,

 - Biosphere frontiers: Deep life, biodiversity, and environmental forcing of systems

 - Earth connections: deep processes and their impact on Earth’s surface environment

 - Earth in motion: processes and hazards on human time scales

-The primary tools are Japanese (Chikyu) and American (JOIDES Resolution) coring vessels that are dynamically positioned.
+The primary tools are American (JOIDES Resolution) and Japanese (Chikyu) coring vessels that are dynamically positioned.
+JOIDES Resolution can drill in water up to 7000 deep and up to 2000 m below the sea floor, but not in areas of overpressured sediments and where there is a risk of striking hydrocarbons.
 Chikyu can drill in water up to 2500 deep, up to 8000 m below the sea floor, and in areas of overpressured sediments or where there is a risk of striking hydrocarbons.
-JOIDES Resolution can drill in water up to 7000 deep and up to 2000 m below the sea floor, but not in areas of overpressured sediments and where there is a risk of striking hydrocarbons.
 European Union funds charter coring platforms to drill in locations or for purposes for which the primary vessels are not suitable.
 Unsuitable locations include the Arctic Ocean, where ice breaking capability is needed, and in water depths of less than 100 metres, for which floating vessels are not suitable.
 Cores from the various expeditions are studied by scientists around the world and stored in specialised core repositories for long-term use.